 path(X, Y, N) :- edge(X, Z), path(Z, Y, M), N is M+1.

 X = 2

 ?- path(a, e, 1).

 The memorization stores the variant keys from the tabled predicate calls.
 Recursive tabled predicate calls are allowed and when completed extend the memorization store.
 The memorization store can be queried by the predicate current_table/2.
-Variant keys are not checked whether they subsume, so that different modes result in new variant keys.
+Variant keys are not checked whether they subsume, so that specializations result in new variant keys.

 The following tabling predicates are provided: